 How Good-Faith Payments Protect Debtors and Property Holders

-When a person dies in another state but has assets in Arizona, someone here may owe money to the estate or hold personal property that belonged to the deceased.
-This statute addresses a practical concern: can the debtor or property holder safely hand over the assets to a foreign personal representative without worrying about legal exposure?
+A person may die in another state but still have assets in Arizona.
+Someone here may owe money to the estate or hold personal property that belonged to the deceased.

 Payment or delivery made in good faith on the basis of the proof of authority and affidavit releases the debtor or person having possession of the personal property to the same extent as if payment or delivery had been made to a local personal representative.

-A.R.S. § 14-4202The answer is yes, provided the foreign personal representative presents valid proof of authority and a proper affidavit under A.R.S.
+A.R.S. § 14-4202The answer is yes.
+The foreign representative must show valid proof of authority and a proper affidavit under A.R.S.
 14-4201.
-Once those conditions are met, the person making the payment or turning over property gets a full discharge.
-They are treated exactly as if they had dealt with a personal representative appointed by an Arizona court.
+Once those steps are done, the person paying gets a full discharge.

 Why This Matters for Arizona Residents

-If a local administration is later opened in Arizona, different rules may apply.
-But for transactions completed in good faith before that happens, the discharge stands.
+If a local administration opens later in Arizona, different rules may apply.
+But for payments made in good faith before that happens, the discharge stands.